Lymphoma

 If you have a swollen lymph node or lump, you will probably be asked to have a biopsy.

-A biopsy involves taking a tissue sample, which is examined under a microscope.
+A biopsy involves taking a tissue sample, which is looked at under a microscope.
 If cancerous cells are found, the type of lymphoma (Hodgkin or non-Hodgkin) will also be confirmed.

-If lymphoma is diagnosed, further tests may be recommended to identify the stage of the lymphoma.
-The stage refers to how much it has spread in your body.
-These extra tests may include:
+If lymphoma is diagnosed, more tests may be advised to work out the stage of the lymphoma.
+The stage means how much it has spread in your body.
+These extra tests may include a:

-This information is important to help work out the best treatment.
+This information is important to help work out the best treatment for you.

 How is lymphoma treated?